elleuchkh/ada_jekyll_page/index.md

 An other important dataset was used in our analysis which is :

--  <U><i>Edges:</i></U> they connect nodes from the above parts and describe the nature of the relation between them.
+-  <U><i>Edges:</i></U> they connect nodes from the parts above and describe the nature of the relation between them.
 This dataset was very important especially in network analysis.

 ---

 ### <span style="color:red"> Outline of the project </span>

-There is a huge amount of data, our work was to provide a detailed analysis of the dataset.
-We didn't focus our analysis on specific individuals. we tried instead to get a closer view about the involved countries and the distribution of the papers around the world.We will show you a brief presentation of the involved countries and the connection between them.
+There is a huge amount of data.
+Our work was to provide a detailed analysis of the dataset.
+We didn't focus our analysis on specific individuals.
+We tried instead to get a closer view about the involved countries and the distribution of the papers around the world.We will show you a brief presentation of the involved countries and the connection between them.
 Finally, we looked for any correlation between the implication of each country in the panama papers with international indexes.
 We will try to explain the correlation found between Financial Secrecy Index (FSI) and the countries.

 <U><b> Research questions </b></U>

 - What is the distribution of officers, entities and intermediaries around the world?
-It is based in specified countries or it is overspread? <br>
+Is it based in specific countries or is it overspread? <br>
 - Based on network analysis, how can we describe the relationship and the connection between those countries? <br>
 - Can we relate our rankings to other world known indicators such as Financial Secrecy Index (FSI)? <br>